What’s for dinner today? No other sentence I think to myself can be so frustrating, or leave me so blank.

-There are quite a few lists out there with cheerful, up-beat titles about recipes and meal ideas.
-On a good day some Google and my old favorites are enough to get me through.
+On a good day some Googled lists and my old favorites are enough to get me through.
 Some days though, the thoughts that run through my head about cooking dinner are . . . less cutesy than the lists.
 To be blunt, my internal thoughts include a lot more F-bombs.

 If you’ve ever had these thoughts before it’s time to open the fridge door (again) and try to will the food to cook itself, these links are for you.
 For each type of mood that accompanies meal-planning I’ve written down ideas and a link to some recipes to get the inspiration flowing and make that part of dinner, at least, a bit easier.

 1. “Oh crap I got so busy this afternoon I forgot to cook”

 Soup is your savior.
 Seriously, you can just toss everything and anything left over into a pot with chicken or vegetable broth, add any kind of side, and pretend you meant to make soup all the time.
 Twenty five to thirty minutes later the dinner you totally had planned all day, no really I meant to make this is done.

 2. “We literally need some veggies tonight or we will all get scurvy”